parsakalantari85/omni-unity/README.md

 ## How it works

+Like any agent, Omni works in a loop.
+Here's a Unity example:
 1. You type a task (e.g. "Enable HDR on the Main Camera and set bloom intensity to 0.8").
 2. Claude plans the steps and issues tool calls.
 3. Read-only tools (`Read`, `Glob`, `Grep`) are approved automatically.